hanabi/hanabi.github.io/Reference.md

     * If the clue were a *Finesse* on the red 5, Bob would have to blind-play a red 1 and a red 2.
   * Since Bob would have to blind-play two cards into the *Finesse*, he knows that he should instead treat this as a *5 Number Discharge*.
 Bob blind-plays his slot 3 card and it successfully plays as the red 1.
 * More examples of a *5 Number Discharge* can be found [here](examples/5_Number_Discharge.md).

+### Trash Push Discharge

+* Normally, when known trash is touched as the focus of the clue, and the known trash is on chop, it communicates a *Trash Push*.
+* However, what if the *Trash Pushed* card is trash?
+The other players can see that this clue must have some other purpose - it should signal an *Discharge* on the very next player.
+* This move is extremely similar to the *Unknown Trash Discharge*.
+In UTD, the focus of the clue is promised as trash.
+In the *Trash Push Discharge*, the *Trash Pushed* card is promised as trash.

 ### Out-of-Position Discharge